katcipis/sophia/notes/meetings.md

 inspired moment).

-The only way to avoid this is to have an average performance all the time, like a robot, since humans are not robots I don't think anyone is capable of this regarding creative work.
-If your work is repetitive and does not require imagination/creative effort then having control over your schedule to capture inspiration is less important, it is more easy to be interrupted and then go back to work.
-In the end "creative work" ends up being tasks that you actually have to think to perform, our brains excel at auto pilot modes, because they are very cheap, anything that you can do at auto pilot will be easier to be interrupted and resumed.
+The only way to avoid this is to have an average performance all the time, like a robot.
+Since humans are not robots I don't think anyone is capable of this regarding creative work.
+If your work is repetitive and does not require imagination/creative effort, then having control over your schedule to capture inspiration is less important, it is more easy to be interrupted and then go back to work.

+In the end "creative work" ends up being tasks that you actually have to think to perform, our brains excel at auto pilot modes, because they are very cheap, anything that you can do on auto pilot will be easier to be interrupted and resumed.
+And our brains are so good at it that even considerably hard tasks, like driving, can be extremely automated on the brain (think about how hard was to learn how to drive and then how easy it is to drive today, thanks brain =P).

 A lot of programming can be done on auto pilot, the book [The Pragmatic Programmer](https://pragprog.com/book/tpp20/the-pragmatic-programmer-20th-anniversary-edition) even talks about this, but as something that you need to avoid